andrewchambers/bupstash/doc/guides/Getting Started.md

 Neither the storage server, nor the devices uploading new snapshots have access to your existing snapshots.

-Note that we recommend creating a new put key for every backup client if you have a shared bupstash repository.
+Note that we recommend creating a new put key for each backup client if you have a shared bupstash repository.